yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 If the death is at home, the FD will make an initial visual assessment of the deceased and call their affiliated doctor (if the family does not have one) over to certify the death.

 While waiting for the doctor to arrive, here is when the FD will layout again the latest wake packages and prices.
-Relatives or key decision makers should be around by now.
-Make sure everyone is agreeable to the expected plan and price of the wake proceedings.
+Key decision-making relatives should be around by now.
+Everyone should be agreeable to the expected plan and price of the wake proceedings.

 ### 5. Certifying doctor (if death occurs at home)